- The Fiscal

 - What You

-The cumulative deficit for the first two months of FY21 was $86 billion larger than it was through the first two months of FY20.
-The increase in the cumulative deficit reflects a $73 billion increase in outlays and a $13 billion decrease in revenues.
+The cumulative deficit for the first two months of FY22 was $73 billion smaller than it was through the first two months of FY21, which reflects a $108 billion increase in revenues and a $35 billion increase in outlays.

-The sizeable deficit in FY20 pushed up debt held by the public by nearly 25 percent.
-Eventually, once the situation has stabilized, policymakers should turn their focus to the country’s underlying fiscal situation.
+Since the onset of the COVID-19 pandemic, debt held by the public has increased by 30 percent.
+Once the situation has stabilized, policymakers should turn their focus to the country’s underlying fiscal situation.